Eurodollar, Fed funds futures pare back U.S. rate hike bets

-NEW YORK (Reuters) - The eurodollar and Fed funds markets, which track short-term interest rate expectations, on Wednesday reduced bets on the time frame of a potential tightening by the U.S. Federal Reserve after it dampened expectations of an early move.
+NEW YORK, March 17 (Reuters) - The eurodollar and Fed funds markets, which track short-term interest rate expectations, on Wednesday reduced bets on the time frame of a potential tightening by the U.S. Federal Reserve after it dampened expectations of an early move.

 In the more liquid eurodollar futures market, traders have priced in a 90% chance of a Fed hike by March 2023 after the Fed statement, pushing back from December 2022.